Martin Woodhouse

 Martin Charlton Woodhouse (29 August 1932 – 15 May 2011) was a British author and scriptwriter.
 He is most famous as a writer for the TV series The Avengers, but he also authored or co-authored eleven novels.
 He was a former medical doctor, pilot, engineer and computer designer.

-Biography
+Early life and education

 Woodhouse was born in Romford and was educated at Salisbury Cathedral School and Oundle.
-He read Natural Sciences at Downing College, Cambridge from 1951, and Medicine at St Mary's Hospital in Paddington, completing his postgraduate research at the Medical Research Council's applied psychology unit in Cambridge (where he built "Lettuce", a logical truth computer).
+He read Natural Sciences at Downing College, Cambridge from 1951, and Medicine at St Mary's Hospital, London, completing his postgraduate research at the Medical Research Council's applied psychology unit in Cambridge (where he built "Lettuce", a logical truth computer).

-In 1959, Woodhouse was called up for National Service and worked with the Royal Air Force at the RAF Institute of Aviation Medicine, and then at the Farnborough Radar Research Establishment - RRE.
+In 1959, Woodhouse was called up for National Service and worked with the Royal Air Force at the RAF Institute of Aviation Medicine, and then at the Farnborough Radar Research Establishment – RRE.

 After being discharged from military service, Woodhouse worked as an author of novels and screen plays, a computer programmer and a stock trader.
+He also started a company, Illumination Publishing, which produced ebooks.